Anemia and Why Iron Supplementation is So important.

 In a 2013 study, published in the Canadian Medical Association Journal, daily iron supplementation was shown to support outcomes associated with cognitive health, including attention and concentration.
 Additionally, the same study found that healthy outcomes were supported related to incidences of general iron deficiency.

-1 capsule per day or as recommended by your health care professional.
+1 capsule of reacted Iron per day or as recommended by your health care professional.

 Does Not Contain